 Remove offsets when they have started developing their roots.
 Older clumps can also be divided into individual plants and replanted.

-Haworthiopsis can also be propagated by seed.
+Haworthiopsis can also be propagated by seeds.
 Sow the seeds in spring in a well-draining potting mix and keep the soil slightly moist.
 Germination usually takes two weeks.
 Transplant the seedlings into individual pots after the first or second year.

 Unlike Haworthia and Tulista, these succulents are not as easy to propagate from leaves.